 Virgin Media is now the only cable TV operator in the UK, and the #2 in broadband and pay TV behind BT and Sky respectively.
 It was formed by the relaunch of the old NTL cable business following its acquisition of Virgin Mobile in the UK in 2006.
 It uses the Virgin brand under license, and has adopted the Virgin corporate stance, but by the end of 2012 Richard Branson's Virgin Group had only a small shareholding in the business of around 3%.
 The company also owned a small collection of cable channels for several years, including Living, Bravo and a 50% interest in the UKTV channel portfolio comprising Eden, Good Food, Dave and others.
 The wholly owned channels were sold to Sky in 2010; the UKTV stake to Scripps of the US.
 The business was wholly acquired in 2013 by John Malone's Liberty Global investment group for $23.3bn, but retains the Virgin Media name, using the Virgin brand under license.
-The group had 5.4m customers for its various services at the end of 2017, including 5.1m for broadband, 3.8m for cable TV and 3.0m for mobile.
-For more see the full Adbrands profile for Virgin Group.
-Virgin Media is the biggest business within Liberty Global, which also has cable subsidiaries in 11 other European markets including Germany (Unitymedia), Belgium (Telenet/BASE), the Netherlands (the Ziggo/Vodafone joint venture).
+The group had 5.5m customers in the UK for its various services at the end of 2018, including 3.9m for cable TV and 3.0m for mobile.
+Virgin Media is the biggest business within Liberty Global, which also has cable subsidiaries in several other European markets including Belgium (Telenet/BASE) and the Netherlands (the Ziggo/Vodafone joint venture).
 Several other businesses have been sold since 2016.
 Various assets in Latin America were divested in 2017.
 In 2018, Liberty agreed to sell its Unitymedia division in Germany and UPC in several central European countries to Vodafone.
 Swiss operator UPC was sold in 2019 to local telecoms operator Sunrise.
 Once completed, those divestments will reduce Liberty's portfolio significantly to the UK and Ireland, Belgium, Poland and Slovakia, in addition to the Dutch joint venture.
 Reported revenues from continuing operations in 2018 were just under $12.0bn, with net earnings of $725m.
 Virgin Media in the UK & Ireland accounted for revenues of $6.9bn.
 However debts remain huge: $29.3bn at the end of 2018.
 Mike Fries is CEO of Liberty Global; Tom Mockridge is CEO of Virgin Media.